 Last year, we headed up north for 3 weeks of camping, fishing, diving, 4WDing and exploring.
 You can read part 1 here, and part 2 here.
 We did nearly 5000km in two vehicles, with 4 people and had an incredible time.
 I lost count of how many people asked me if it was an expensive trip, expecting that because we drove so far it was going to break the bank account.
 Do you know what it cost?
 A mere $63 per person, per day.
 This included food, fuel and accommodation.

 We did the same thing down south this year, and again spent very little.
 If you wanted to do those trips staying at fancy resorts and doing the local tours, it would be significantly more expensive.
 After all, you don’t get much in the way of accommodation for under $63 per person per night, let alone the cost of flights, tours, food and the rest of the expenses that sneak up on you.
-If you are the sort of person who loves travelling in comfort, but can do without the 5 star experience you are able to save a huge amount of money traveling with your 4WD.
+If you are the sort of person who loves travelling in comfort, but can do without the 5 star experience you are able to save a huge amount of money travelling with your 4WD.

 Improve your safety